camunda/docker-camunda-bpm-platform/README.md

 Camunda Platform.
 This currently means:

  - Camunda 7.20 or later will be based on OpenJDK 17.
+   - Camunda 7.19 image for Camunda Run is supported only for JDK 17.
- - Camunda 7.12 - 7.19 is be based on OpenJDK 11.
+ - Camunda 7.12 - 7.19 is based on OpenJDK 11.
+   - Camunda 7.19 image for WildFly is supported only for JDK 11 and JDK 17.
  - All previous versions are based on OpenJDK 8.

-While all the OpenJDK versions supported by Camunda will work for Tomcat and WildFly, we will not provide a ready to use image for them.
-(Camunda Run supports only JDK 17.)
+While all the OpenJDK versions supported by Camunda will work (without the exceptions specified above), we will not provide a ready to use image for them.

 #### Java options